-When student are planning their academic careers, they should be familiar will all requirement of the mechanical engineering degree.
+When student are planning their academic careers, they should be familiar will all requirements of the mechanical engineering degree.
 Students should also consider securing a co-op or internship and/or participating in study abroad.
 Students need to be aware when technical electives are offered and the pre-requisites required to take those courses.
 In planning each semester, students should be aware that many courses in the mechanical engineering curriculum have accompanying labs and that the number of credits awarded for a course may not reflect the amount of time students are actually in class.
 For example, ME 270 is a 3 credit course.
 However, students will be in class for approximately seven contact hours each week.

 Do not forget to use options such as repeating a course and using designated repeat credits.
 Each student is allowed 15 credits worth of classes that they may repeat and have the most current grade used instead of the previous grade.
 Talk with an advisor about judiciously using designated repeats.
 Also, carefully consider the consequences of dropping a course; dropping a single course can potentially change the remaining semester plans.
 For example, if a student is enrolled in EM 274, Math 166, and Phys 221, dropping Math 166 would mean the student would need to drop Phys 221 and EM 274; Phys 221 is a co-requisite with Math 166, and Phys 221 is a co-requisite with EM 274.
 An option would be to talk with the EM 274 and Phys 221 instructors about waiving the co-requisite requirements.
-If the instructor believes that it would be fine for the student to drop Math 166 and remain in his or her course, then the student would not be required to drop EM 274 and Phys 221.
+If the instructor believes that it would be fine for the student to drop Math 166 and remain in their course, then the student would not be required to drop EM 274 and Phys 221.
 On the other hand, if the professor advises the student to drop the course-the student should heed the advice.

-Transfer credit grades are used for Basic Program and Core GPA purposes only!
-Transfer grades do not make a difference to a student's Iowa State University cumulative GPA.
+Transfer credit grades are not factored into a student's GPA!
+Transfer grades do not make a difference to a student's Iowa State University cumulative GPA or Basic Program/Foundations/Core GPA requirements.
+In order to transfer courses, you must have a C or better in the class.